 We are thrilled to be your ASSU President and Vice President for the 2016-2017 school year!

-You might be wondering what the ASSU is.
+You might be wondering, “What exactly is the ASSU?”
 If you are a Stanford student - graduate or undergraduate - you are part of the Associated Students of Stanford University (ASSU).
 All in all, the ASSU contains 17,000 students.
 The ASSU has a leadership structure that includes the Executives (Student Body President & Vice President), the Legislative branch (the Undergraduate Senate and the Graduate Student Council), and the Judicial branch (Constitutional Council).

 We are Jackson and Amanda, your ASSU Executives for this year.
 You can meet our cabinet and learn about what we’re working on in the Executive tab above.